- Traditional music, song and dance in East Anglia

 This tells the story of a series of ground-breaking radio programmes from the 1940s.
 I have presented this to the Traditional Song Forum, Sidmouth and Whitby festivals, and a summary has been published in a book of the same name, by the academic folksong imprint, Ballad Partners.
 Many of these stories are published on my other website, Unsung Histories.
 Fully illustrated with slides and recordings from the original programmes.

-- The Heyday of the Dulcimer in East Anglia
+- The Dulcimer in East Anglia

 - Vaughan Williams in East Anglia